Mercantile Stores Company, Inc.

 Mercantile Stores Company Inc. until 1998, was a traditional department store retailer operating 102 fashion apparel stores and 16 home fashion stores in 17 states.
 The stores were operated under 13 different nameplates and varied in size, with the average store approximating 170000 sqft.
-Store names included Bacon's, Castner Knott, de Lendrecie's, Gayfers, Glass Block, Hennessy's, J. B. White (also known as White's), The Jones Store Company, Joslins, Lion Store, McAlpin's, and Root's.
+Store names included Bacon's, Castner Knott, de Lendrecie's, Gayfers, The Glass Block, Hennessy's, J. B. White (also known as White's), The Jones Store Company, Joslins, Lion Store, McAlpin's, and Root's.

 Each store offered a wide selection of merchandise with special emphasis placed on fashion apparel, accessories and fashion home furnishings.
 This was aimed at middle and upper-middle income consumers.
 In addition to its department store operations the company maintained a partnership position in five operating shopping center ventures.
 Each of these centers had a retail outlet of the company.